colxi/keypath-resolve/README.md

 ```

 ### Keypath.assign()
-Resolves the provided keypath and assignsto it the provided value.
+Resolves the provided keypath and assigns to it the provided value.
 If the keypath does not exist in the object triggers an error.

 > **Keypath.assign(  [contextObject ,]  keypath, value )**

-- **`contextObject`** : (optional) Object to use as scope context.
-If omited, global scope is used instead.
+- **`contextObject`** : (optional) Object to use as target object.
+If omited, global object is used instead.
 - **`keyPath`**: String representing the keyPath to create.
 - **`value`** : Value to set to the keypath resolution item